christo/loquacious/README.md

 ## TODO

+* [ ] spike websocket - have more than one? keep existing endpoints for integration ease
 * [ ] add websocket streaming status updates so workflow orchestration status is visible via icons
 * [ ] pose estimation and vision using mediapipe
   * [x] pose estimation of portrait